Showing posts with label Kris Kristofferson. Show all posts

 b) From a character-based perspective, I think it’s possible to look upon Alice’s dream of returning to Monterey as a romanticized fantasy…a retreat to childhood, if you will…that she clings to in the midst of an unhappy marriage.
 In this light, her ultimate decision to be with Donald and remain in Tucson (“If I’m gonna be a singer I can be a singer anywhere, right?”) indicates a newfound maturity and personal growth on her part.
 She’s gained the ability to find happiness in her life as it is lived in the present, not by trying to return to an idealized happier time in her past.

-c) It’s only when I look at the film from an ideological or political perspective that I have a problem with the ending.
+c) It’s only when I look at the film from an ideological or sociological perspective that I have a problem with the ending.
 And that’s largely the film’s fault for establishing such a compelling narrative trajectory.
 One that takes us from the words of Alice’s friend Bea at the start of the film: “Well, I sure couldn’t live without some kind of man around the house, and neither could you.”; to Alice’s declaration near the end: “It’s my life!
 It’s not some man’s life I’m here to help him out with!”

 So many '70s films ended with the male protagonist leaving behind a girlfriend or wife in order to find themselves (think Jack Nicholson in Five Easy Pieces), that it virtually became a cliché.
 In each instance, the ending is presented as a happy and necessary step toward independence and self-growth.
 Given how Alice Doesn't Live Here Anymore sets itself up as a challenge to the long-held belief that a woman’s life has little to no value without a man, who can be blamed for wishing this brilliant film had ended with a repudiation of that persistent myth?

 In an early draft of the screenplay, the diner sequence was to be followed by (and the film end with) a close-up of Alice's hands playing the piano.
 The tight framing of the shot providing an ambiguous coda, as it is not apparent whether she's playing piano in a bar in Monterey, or in the living room of David's housewe just know that Alice didn't stop singing.
 Since this footage is used in the sidebar of the film's closing credits, I'd like to think that Alice did indeed become a professional singer...perhaps somewhere in Tucson where she made a happy life for herself with Tommy and David.
 (Best of all, this allows Flo to remain her new best friend.
-Now, that's a happy ending.)
+Now, that's what I would call a happy ending.)

 Copyright © Ken Anderson 2009 - 2013